gabedos/AI-Games-Project/README.md

 #### Considerations
 - Variance in results due to limited iterations (1000 rounds).
 - Recommendation: Increase the number of rounds to validate the impact of additional time on performance.

+## Q-Learning Agent

+#### Approach
+- Utilizes an epsilon-greedy policy for exploration and learning.
+- State space includes player’s hand value, dealer’s hand value, presence of a usable ace, and deck heat for pseudo-card counting.
+- Q-table initialized with zeros and updated via formula with class.

+#### Results
+- **Performance with Limited Training (1000 rounds):**
+  - The agent achieved a win rate of 37.5%.
+- **Performance with Extensive Training (100,000 rounds):**
+  - The win rate improved to 40.7%, a modest increase despite a significant increase in training rounds.
+- **Insights:**
+  - Shows better performance with more training rounds due to increased experience and learning.
+  - Hyperparameter tuning might help in reaching closer to the optimal win rate (~43%).

+#### Considerations
+- Similar to the MCTS agent, high variance in results due to limited test iterations.
+- Suggestion: Experiment with the number of rounds for a more comprehensive performance comparison between the two agents.